awsdocs/aws-cloud9-user-guide/doc_source/lambda-functions.md

 ![\[Choose to run the function locally within your environment or remotely within Lambda\]](http://docs.aws.amazon.com/cloud9/latest/user-guide/images/console-lambda-run-lambda.png)
 **Note**
 After you run the function for the first time, a `lambda-payloads.json`: file is added to the function's related serverless application folder in the **Environment** window\.
 This file contains the contents of the custom input data\.
 If you invoke an existing Lambda function and then try to invoke the same function code for its related API in API Gateway with the same custom input data, you might get an error or the code might not run as expected\.
-For more information, see [Response Differences When Invoking a Lambda Function from API Gateway](#lambda-functions-vs-api-gateway)\.
+For more information, see [Response differences when invoking a Lambda function from API Gateway](#lambda-functions-vs-api-gateway)\.

 The invoke tab contains two panes:
 + The **Test payload** pane displays any custom input data that was supplied for the function\.